rayk04/terrarium-mister/README.md

 1. Set "YOUR_SSID" to your network SSID.
 2. Set "YOUR_PASSWORD" to your network password.
 3. Run "ipconfig" in your command prompt and adjust the local_IP, gateway, and subnet objects as needed.
-..* Note taht the IP you use will be the address you enter on your browser to modify the humidity settings.
+* Note that the IP you enter here will be the address you enter on your browser to modify the humidity settings.
 4. Modify the motorSpeed variable if your pump does not draw water or draws too much.
 130 is a safe starting point.